Difficulty

 - Drill 1/8-inch pilot holes and attach the cap to the rail with 2 1/2-inch deck screws driven in every 12 inches.

 - Drive the screws into each post.
 Work carefully and take your time.
-Driving screws into place too quickly can result in split wood.

 Miter the Railing

-- Miter the ends of the railing cap at 45 degree angles at each corner.
+- Miter the ends of the railing cap at 45-degree angles at each corner.

 - Drill 1/8-inch pilot holes and attach the cap to the post with 2 1/2-inch deck screws.